 In 1967, the World Health Organization published an International Medical Guide for Ships for the first time.
 It presents international approaches to problems and situations that ship captains would encounter in the event of accidents or illness.
 There is also information about the ship's first aid kit, a description of the necessary medications according to the ship's type, the total number of crew members, and the ship's flag (Moskova et al. 2020).
 Over the years, the guide has been corrected several times.
-Currently, the requirements described in the International Medical Guide for Ships: Include a ship's medical first aid kit with medicines third edition are applied (International medical guide for ships, 2021).
+Currently, the requirements described in the International Medical Guide for Ships: Include a ship's medical first aid kit with medicines - third edition are applied (International medical guide for ships, 2021).
 It is not an official international instrument, but the handbook provides information on types and quantities of pharmaceuticals that would be a good minimum on any ship.
-The third edition of the International medical guide for ships gives the list of the recommended drug quantities (International medical guide for ships, 2021).
+The third edition of the International medical guide for ships, 2021).